KDE/documentation-docs-kdenlive-org/user_interface/menu/timeline_menu.rst

 Grab Current Item
 -----------------

 This function will make the currently selected item available for moving around with the keyboard arrow keys.
 The grabbed item will have a thick orange outline.
-Default shortcut: :kbd:`Ctrl+G`
+Default shortcut: :kbd:`Shift+G`

 .. _timeline-guides: